Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Introduction

 We are now ready to state the main theorems. \begin{theorem} Let $d\geq2$ and $\mathrm{A}$ be admissible with parameter $\tau$.
 Given~$s>s_{0}(\tau,d)$, there exist $C>0$ and $\epsilon_{\ast}>0$ such that for all $\epsilon\in(0,\epsilon_{\ast})$, if

 then the solution $U$ to \eqref{eq:nls} with Cauchy data $U(0)$ exists globally in $C(\R;S)$.
 Moreover, for all $t\in\R$,

-\end{theorem} Note in particular that \eqref{eq:r1} shows that the solution preserves the dispersion time rate of $(1+|t|)^{-\frac{1}{2}}$ inherited from the absence of boundaries in the $\R$ direction.
+\end{theorem} In particular~\eqref{eq:r1} shows that the solution retains the dispersive decay rate~$t^{-\frac{1}{2}}$ inherited from the unbounded direction.
 The proof of Theorem \ref{thm:main} is based on the dynamics of an effective system presented below in~\eqref{eq:eff} and ~\eqref{eq:s-eff}, to which the small amplitude solutions undergo modified scattering.
 The effective system does not only contain the resonant interactions (which are trivial when $\mathrm{A}$ is admissible), but also some specific quasi-resonant interactions described in~\eqref{eq:Q}. \begin{theorem}[Modified scattering] Under the same assumptions as in Theorem~\ref{thm:main}, we have that for all $U(0)$ with